 The Business and Society Honours Award has been established by the Business and Society program to offer assistance to a fourth year BUSO honours major.
 Recipients of the award will be chosen on the basis of a combination of three criteria: 1) academic achievement; 2) financial need, and; 3) community involvement.

 Business and Society Program -- Alterna Award

-The Alterna Social Savings Economy Scholarship in honour of Haswell B. Iron (worth $2,000 - 2,500) will be given to a fourth year Business and Society student in the Social Economy stream who has achieved top academic standing in the program during their third year of study and who is committed to promoting awareness and knowledge of social economy as a student ambassador for the BUSO program during their fourth year.
+The Alterna Savings Social Economy Scholarship in Honour of Haswell B. Iron (worth $2,000 - 2,500) will be given to a fourth year Business and Society student in the Social Economy stream who has achieved top academic standing in the program during their third year of study and who is committed to promoting awareness and knowledge of social economy as a student ambassador for the BUSO program during their fourth year.
 This entails the student undertaking a leadership role within at least one major project, program or event during the course of the year which will directly contribute to greater awareness of the social economy on the York Campus.
 This project, program or event may have educational, organizing and/or research components associated with it.

 The Criminology 1650 Prize

 The "1650 Book Prize" is awarded to the student with the highest grade in SOSC/CRIM 1650 9.0 "Introduction to Criminology".
 The recipient will also receive a gift certificate from the York bookstore.

 Criminology Honours Scholarship